pawarherschel/personal-website-v4/src/content/posts/making-the-website.md

 get the PDF, second I had to find a way to embed the PDF.
 I had a hunch that it should be possible since I've seen websites do it before.
+I just had to figure out _how_ to do it.

 ### Getting the PDF